🔼The name Jemimah: Summary

 🔼The name Jemimah in the Bible

 Jemimah is the first of three daughters of Job who were born to him after his ordeal.
 Jemimah has two younger sisters, named Keziah and Keren-happuch.
 The author of the book of Job states that there were no women in the land more fair than the three of them (Job 42:15).

 🔼Etymology of the name Jemimah

 The name Jemimah is not a word that occurs in the Hebrew language and it's not immediately clear where it comes from.
-Job and his family lived in the land of Uz, and that's been placed near Arabia, so most scholars assume that the name Jemimah was derived of an Arabic word, meaning dove.
+Job and his family lived in the land of Uz, and that's been placed near Arabia, so most scholars assume that the name Jemimah was derived from either of the Arabic nouns hamama or yemema, both meaning dove.

 Hence, for a meaning of the name Jemimah, Jones' Dictionary of Old Testament Proper Names, NOBSE Study Bible Name List and even BDB Theological Dictionary read Dove (yet BDB, states "perhaps" and Jones "as some conjecture").